ONIC-LABS/onic-core/README.md

 - 🔍 **Instrumentation**: Use [Instrumentation](/docs/instrumentation.md) based on [Emitter](/docs/emitter.md) to have full visibility of your agent’s inner workings.
 - 🎛️ **Production-level** control with [caching](/docs/cache.md) and [error handling](/docs/errors.md).
 - 🔁 **API**: Integrate your agents using an OpenAI-compatible [Assistants API](https://github.com/i-am-onic/onic-api) and [Python SDK](https://github.com/i-am-onic/onic-python-sdk).
-- 🖥️ **Chat UI**: Serve your agent to users in a [delightful UI](https://github.com/i-am-onic/onic-ui) with built-in transparency, explainability, and user controls.
 - ... more on our [Roadmap](#roadmap)